-Handling of goods in temporary storage
+Goods in temporary storage

-- 1. Goods under the temporary storage procedure shall be stored only in authorized temporary storage facilities. - 2.
+- 1. Goods under the temporary storage procedure shall be stored only in places authorized for temporary storage. - 2.
 Without prejudice to the provisions of Article 97(2), goods under the temporary storage procedure shall be subject only to such forms of handling as are designed to ensure their preservation in an unaltered state without modifying their appearance or technical characteristics.